Run, Salmon, Run: 4 Jaw-Dropping Facts About the Chum’s Epic Journey

 The students have questions, as do the adults, all various versions of, “Why?” and “How?”
 Goldstream’s Salmon Run Program helps answer those questions.

-Since time immemorial, people in BC have been captivated by the salmon run and have found deep meaning in what it represents and shows us about nature and life.
+People in BC are captivated by the salmon run and find deep meaning in what it represents and shows us about nature and life.
 There’s genetic programming, hormonal changes, and environmental cues involved.
 But there’s also a lot of mystery, and what can appear to be just plain magic, which you can read more about below.

 2. The salmon run is what makes BC’s coastal forests so massive and unique